kcreddy/Birthday-Memories-App/README.md

 Choose from list of cool frames to decorate your friend’s picture.
 Wish your friend and post it to their facebook wall.

-How to use this app:
+How to run this app: Run the app in Android Studio and also install lastest version of Facebook App in emulator before running

 Step1: In the first screen, select a picture from gallery.